VictorWestLarsen/UmbracoHomework/README.md

 # Umbraco Raffle
 ### Getting started:
+First of all, makes sure you have .NET core 3.1 SDK installed.

 Once you have downloaded the project, you can go ahead and run the solution, then you need to make sure you have the following packages:
 - Microsoft.AspNetCore.Identity.EntityFrameworkCore
 - Microsoft.AspNetCore.Indentity.UI